Primary Tricompartmental Knee Replacement: Advanced Surgical Technique

 - The split begins at the superomedial border of the patella and extends proximally and medially toward the intermuscular septum.

-- A safe zone of 4.5 cm of the vastus medialis can be sharply split from the patellar margin; further blunt dissection can be performed if necessary.
+- A safe zone of 4.5 cm of the vastus medialis can be sharply split from the patellar margin; further blunt dissection can be performed if necessary to avoid denervating the muscle.

 This approach preserves the supreme genicular artery and the quadriceps tendon.
 Relative contraindications include severe obesity, previous upper tibial osteotomy, and preoperative flexion of less than 80 degrees.
 Careful hemostasis is mandatory, as postoperative hematomas are more frequently described with muscle-splitting approaches.